GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 As you can see we must first retrieve a handle to the parameter, and then we can use that handle for reading/writing to the parameter.
 You can store those handles for easier access to the parameters, as looking them up by using the parameter name can be relatively slow.

+See the [render API manual](@ref renderAPI) for more information about how to set and bind GPU program parameters.

 # Using GPU programs for rendering {#gpuPrograms_c}
-You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GpuPipelineState "GpuPipelineState" and calling @ref BansheeEngine::RenderAPICore::setGraphicsPipeline "RenderAPICore::setGraphicsPipeline".
-Or alternatively if using compute programs you can bind by calling @ref BansheeEngine::RenderAPICore::setComputePipeline "RenderAPICore::setComputePipeline".
+You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GpuPipelineState "GpuPipelineState" and calling @ref BansheeEngine::RenderAPI::setGraphicsPipeline "RenderAPI::setGraphicsPipeline".
+Or alternatively if using compute programs you can bind by calling @ref BansheeEngine::RenderAPI::setComputePipeline "RenderAPI::setComputePipeline".
 Any subsequent draw/dispatch calls will then use the bound GPU programs.

-You can bind parameters for use in the GPU program by calling @ref BansheeEngine::RenderAPICore::setParamBuffer "RenderAPICore::setParamBuffer" for primitive parameters (vector, float, etc.) organized as @ref BansheeEngine::GpuParamBlockBuffer "GpuParamBlockBuffer", and @ref BansheeEngine::RenderAPICore::setTexture "RenderAPICore::setTexture", @ref BansheeEngine::RenderAPICore::setLoadStoreTexture "RenderAPICore::setLoadStoreTexture", @ref BansheeEngine::RenderAPICore::setBuffer "RenderAPICore::setBuffer", @ref BansheeEngine::RenderAPICore::setSamplerState "RenderAPICore::setSamplerState" for textures, buffers and sampler states.
+You can bind parameters for use in the GPU program by calling @ref BansheeEngine::RenderAPICore::setGpuParams "RenderAPICore::setGpuParams" which accepts the @ref BansheeEngine::GpuParamsCore "GpuParamsCore" object we described above.

-You can retrieve the primitive parameter buffer from a @ref BansheeEngine::Material "Material" by calling @ref BansheeEngine::Material::getParamBuffer "Material::getParamBuffer", or by manually creating and populating one.

-Alternatively you can use the helper method @ref BansheeEngine::RendererUtility::setGpuParams "RendererUtility::setGpuParams" which will bind both object and data parameters in the @ref BansheeEngine::GpuParams "BansheeEngine::GpuParams" object.

 Much more detailed information about rendering is provided in the [render API manual](@ref renderAPI).